 - Poor sanitation and much more

-In Mali, where Samba was born, 49 per cent of the population lives below the poverty line.
-Food prices are unstable and families often lack the purchasing power to buy healthy, nutritious staples.
+Food prices were highly unstable in Mali when Samba was born and, in this situation, families often lack the purchasing power to buy healthy, nutritious staples.
 Extreme weather events further impact food availability.
-Meanwhile, only 38 per cent of children in Mali are exclusively breastfed in the first six months of life, a practice that reduces child deaths from malnutrition.
+Meanwhile, fewer than half of children in Mali are exclusively breastfed in the first six months of life, a practice that reduces child deaths from malnutrition.

 What's more, Samba's mother Sayon contended with nutrition setbacks long before she became pregnant with Samba.
 Nutrition cycles cross generations, as a mother's nutrition impacts her child's development in the womb, birth weight and health during infancy.
 For women like Sayon, malnutrition is exacerbated by gender-based issues like lack of education, early marriage, violence and discrimination.

-Lastly, conflict has contributed to Samba's malnutrition by destabilizing the community in which he lives.
-In recent years, extremist groups have engaged in conflict across the region, and many families have been displaced.
+Lastly, conflict contributed to Samba's malnutrition by destabilizing the community in which he lives.
+Extremist groups engaged in conflict across the region, and many families were displaced.
 This kind of upheaval prevents mothers and children from accessing good nutrition, and prevents the government from responding to nutrition crises.

 How to prevent malnutrition - a global calamity

-Sambas's story is not unique to children in Mali.
-Right now in Nigeria, Somalia, South Sudan, Yemen and many other countries in crisis, similar challenges are driving deadly malnutrition rates among children.
+Samba's story is not unique.
+Right now in Afghanistan, Somalia, Ethiopia, Kenya, Burkina Faso, Mali, Niger and Yemen Madagascar and other countries in crisis, similar challenges are driving deadly malnutrition rates among children.

 Ending malnutrition in these countries is a complex social and political challenge.
 But by collaborating with local governments, partners on the ground, and communities, UNICEF is investing in massive efforts to end malnutrition and save lives.
 UNICEF’s role in these partnerships consists of delivering a variety of nutrition programs and innovative strategies.
 Here's a snapshot of just a few of those initiatives: